turi-code/userguide/timeseries/timeseries-data.md

 The `tshift` operator shifts the index column of the time series along the time dimension while keeping other columns intact.
-For example, we can shift the `household_ts` by 5 mintues, so all the tuples by an hour:
+For example, we can shift the `household_ts` by 5 minutes, so all the tuples by an hour:

 ```python
 interval = dt.timedelta(hours = 1)